Skip to main content

 The Right Crowd for Smoking Goat

 If you're planning a loose, loud dinner with people who want bold flavours and no fuss about the occasion, Smoking Goat is worth booking tonight.
 This is the spot for groups celebrating nothing in particular as hard as they'd celebrate anything at all: big plastic plates, craft beer on the table, chilli fish sauce wings arriving fast.
 It also works for dates where the priority is atmosphere over formality.
-What it is not suited for is a quiet, conversation-first evening — the music is loud by design and the room leans into it.
+What it is not suited for is a quiet, conversation-first evening; the music is loud by design and the room leans into it.

 A Shoreditch Anchor Worth Understanding

 Smoking Goat has held its position at 64 Shoreditch High Street for long enough to become part of what the neighbourhood expects from a Tuesday night.
 It operates beneath Brat, which gives you a sense of the building's culinary seriousness, but Smoking Goat operates on its own terms: lower price point, higher volume, more accessible.
-The visual cues tell you where you are immediately — large communal tables, hard surfaces that bounce the sound, big plates built for sharing.
-This is the aesthetic of Bangkok's late-night street-food canteens translated to E1, and it reads clearly from the moment you walk in.
+The visual cues tell you where you are immediately; large communal tables, hard surfaces that bounce the sound, big plates built for sharing.
+This is the aesthetic of Bangkok's late-night street-food canteens translated to E1, it reads clearly from the moment you walk in.

 Chef Ali Borer runs a kitchen that does not soften the food for a Western audience.
-Spice levels are genuine, offal appears on the menu without apology, and the ingredients are sourced from suppliers including Flourish, Gothelney Farm, and Kernowsashimi , names that signal the kitchen takes provenance as seriously as a tasting menu restaurant.
+Spice levels are genuine, offal appears on the menu without apology, the ingredients are sourced from suppliers including Flourish, Gothelney Farm, Kernowsashimi, names that signal the kitchen takes provenance as seriously as a tasting menu restaurant.
 The menu changes regularly, which means repeat visits hold up, though regulars rarely stray far from the chilli fish sauce wings, a fixture that earns its permanent place on the menu.

-The broader menu is structured for sharing: snacks (mussels with nam prik pao), seasonal laabs (monkfish with green garlic), cooling elements like a plum, pear and rhubarb som tam, and larger grill dishes such as BBQ beef heart with herbs or smoked mutton with Thai basil.
+The broader menu is structured for sharing: snacks (mussels with nam prik pao), seasonal laabs (monkfish with green garlic), cooling elements like a plum, pear and rhubarb som tam, larger grill dishes such as BBQ beef heart with herbs or smoked mutton with Thai basil.
 A spicy pad phet stir-fry with hake throats represents the kind of offcut cooking that makes the food interesting rather than safe.
 Drinks run to craft ales, cider, cocktails (the Maggot Brain is a recurring talking point), and a short list of natural wines chosen to work against the chilli heat.

 Booking and Timing

-Booking is direct , this is not a three-week advance situation for most nights.
+Booking is direct, this is not a three-week advance situation for most nights.
 Saturday runs as a full-day service from noon to 11 pm, which makes it the most flexible option for groups whose plans shift.
 Weekday lunches (noon to 3 pm) offer a quieter window if the dinner volume is not what you need.
 Dinner service runs until 11 pm Monday through Friday and until 10 pm on Sunday.
 The format rewards spontaneity more than most London restaurants at this quality level, so if you're in Shoreditch and need a table, it's worth trying.

 How Smoking Goat Compares to London's Other Thai Options